 In case you have some deformations in the stitched image you will need to take care of them and if you ignore all the rules, like I did when I shot my images, you will need to do some retouching in Photoshop so the images fit together in the best way and you don’t have strange things happening.
 This may be a bit tricky but also interesting to work on.
-I see it like a game.
+I see it as a game.
 You know those games that we were playing when we were kids when you had to find the differences between two images?
 Well, it’s pretty much the same, just that in this case you need to find the differences between a normally looking stitched image and the image you have in front of you that may have a few “defects”.
 You need to find those small defects and retouch them so the image looks natural.
 Most of this work is going to be done with the clone stamp tool especially if the problems are not extended.
 They weren’t extended in my case so after a few tweaks and after playing a little bit with the color image in the Transform tool to rectify some strange perspective effect, and some touching up in the sky to make it more uniform as texture, you can see now how my final color version was looking before converting it to black and white in Photoshop.

 Black and White Conversion

-BW Effects is going to help you get quite far with the processing but in my Photography Drawing workflow this is only a step as no plugin is going to get you the amount of control that Photoshop does when it comes to working with details.
-However the good thing is that it will take you quite far on this path so you have less to work in Photoshop.
+BW Effects is going to help you get quite far with the processing but in my Photography Drawing workflow, this is only a step as no plugin is going to get you the amount of control that Photoshop does when it comes to working with details.
+However, the good thing is that it will take you quite far on this path so you have less to work in Photoshop.

-Here is the image I have after using the Topaz BW Effects plugin .
+Here is the image I have after using the Topaz BW Effects plugin.
 I intentionally kept is a lower contrast image so I have even more freedom of creation in Photoshop and be able to control light and dark tones better.

 Creating the signature look of this image – The horizon highlight in the sky

-What makes this image special in my opinion is, besides the dynamic unexpected perspective, also the highlight I created in the sky.
-These two elements are the essence of this image and what i chose to be the main elements that would convey my vision.
+What makes this image special, in my opinion, is, besides the dynamic unexpected perspective, also the highlight I created in the sky.
+These two elements are the essence of this image and what I chose to be the main elements that would convey my vision.